longhorn/website/content/docs/1.0.1/deploy/install/_index.md

 clean up complete
 ```

+### Pod Security Policy

+Starting with v1.0.2, Longhorn is shipped with a default Pod Security Policy that will give Longhorn the necessary privileges to be able to run properly.

+No special configuration is needed for Longhorn to work properly on clusters with Pod Security Policy enabled.

 ### Notes on Mount Propagation

 If your Kubernetes cluster was provisioned by Rancher v2.0.7+ or later, the MountPropagation feature is enabled by default.